composer/composer/doc/03-cli.md

 to verify that a production server has all the extensions needed to run a project after installing it for example.

+Unlike update/install, this command will ignore config.platform settings and check the real platform packages so you can be certain you have the required platform dependencies.

 ## global

 The global command allows you to run other commands like `install`, `remove`, `require`